Madonna to end Celebration tour with free concert in Brazil

 The 65-year-old American, whose greatest hits include her 1984 classics Like A Virgin and Material Girl, last performed in Brazil in 2012.

-The May 4 mega-show will be her only concert in South America under her Celebration tour, which has taken her to more than a dozen countries and is meant to honour her 40-year career.
+The May 4 mega-show will be her only concert in South America under her Celebration tour, which has taken her to more than a dozen countries and is a retrospective of her 40-year career.

 Organisers said the show will have similarities with the New Year’s Eve Reveillon parties held on the beaches of Rio.